44100hertz/branchy16/spec/audio.md

 Sample addresses are specified as address-and-bit-offset, 20 bits long so two words each.
 In the future, I may add "audio ROM" functionality which turns these into 32-bit bit offsets into up to a 256MiB address space.

-Playback rate is set using one 16-bit value between 0 (11.7hz) and 14336 (768khz), which behaves similarly to a floating point number.
-The top 4 bits are the octave nibble (2^x), and the next 11 are a note value between 4095 and 2048 (represented by 0-2047).
-The bottom bit is ignored.
-Every hardware sample (48khz), the octave is subtracted from the pitch counter.
-If it is negative, then -floor(C/note) bits are shifted into the PDM bit buffer, which is incremented by the note value times the number of bits shifted in.
-This way, a single table can be used for notes by setting the bottom 12 (the lowest bit is ignored) bits of the pitch.
+Playback rate is set using one 16-bit value which is similar to a floating point number, but optimized for music.
+The top 4 bits are the octave (2^x, 0 <= x <= 12), and the next 12 are a note value between 0 and 4095.
+This gives the note value a range such that music drivers can share a uniform note table between octaves for a given wavetable.

+Internally, every hardware sample (384khz), the octave is subtracted from the pitch counter.
+If it is negative, then one bit is shifted into the PDM bit buffer, and the timer is incremented by the note value, else the previous bit is shifted in again.
+Only one bit can be shifted in per cycle.
+Overall, the pitch formula is (384000 / note) * (2 ^ octave), giving a minimum pitch of 62.5hz and a maximum of 384khz.

 Playback volume is just a number 0-65535.